life4/enc/README.md

 ## Armor/dearmor the message

-Sometimes, you need to send the encrypted message as a text, in a place where binary input isn't supported.
+Sometimes, you need to send the encrypted message as text, in a place where binary input isn't supported.
 For example, in a chat.
 For that, enc provides "armoring" that turns any binary input into text:

 ```bash
 cat encrypted.bin | enc armor > encrypted.txt
 ```

-Now, inside of encrypted.txt you'll see something like this:
+Now, inside encrypted.txt you'll see something like this:

 ```text
 -----BEGIN PGP MESSAGE-----